 - What is the cancellation policy?

-Bookings may be cancelled prior to one month from arrival without forfeiture.
+Cancellations within two months of arrival 50% of total paid will be refunded.
 For cancellations within one month of arrival all monies will be forfeited.
 No refund can be given in the event of non-arrival, any unused services or unused nights due to flight and/or weather disruption.
 We recommend you protect yourself with comprehensive travel insurance to cover any cancellation fees.

 - How do you get to Uluru?

 Located in Australia’s Northern Territory, Ayers Rock Airport is three hours’ travel by air from most Australian capital cities.
 Daily direct flights are available from Sydney, Cairns and Alice Springs to Ayers Rock Airport; direct flights from Melbourne, Adelaide, Brisbane and Darwin operate on selected days.
 Alternatively, flights from Sydney, Brisbane and Melbourne connect via Alice Springs and onto Ayers Rock Airport.
 Regular flights are operated by Jetstar and Qantas.

 Self-driving to Uluru is another option with many itineraries travelling via Kings Canyon some 325 kilometre or 3.5 hours’ drive to the north located and Alice Springs located 445 kilometres north-west of Yulara (approximately 4.5 hours’ drive).
 Private vehicle access isn’t permitted at the property and parking is available at Sails in the Desert hotel located nearby Ayers Rock Resort.
 Longitude 131° provides complimentary return transfers and prior arrangements are required.

 - What to wear?